shrub719/better-learn/README.md

 ## Features

-- **Summary quiz:** begins the summary quiz even if it has already been taken.
 - **Skip video:** skips the content of the current video and only displays questions.
 - **Video speed:** adjust video speed past normal limits.
   *Above 3.5x speed, in-video questions will not be triggered.*